o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 EFAULT

-  The message referenced by the message buffer is corrupt (NULL pointer or bad internal length).
+  The message referenced by the message buffer is corrupt (nil pointer or bad internal length).

 EBADF